Silver City Airways

 In 1953, Silver City took delivery of its first Bristol Superfreighter.
 The following year, the company moved to a new permanent home at Lydd Ferryfield, Britain's first newly constructed post-war airport.
-The same year, Silver City Airways came under the control of the Peninsular and Oriental Steam Navigation Company (P&O).
-By the mid-1950s, Silver City had become the biggest air cargo carrier in the United Kingdom while annual passenger numbers at its "Ferryfield" base had reached ¼ of a million.
+The same year, Silver City Airways came under the control of P&O. By the mid-1950s, Silver City had become the biggest air cargo carrier in the United Kingdom while annual passenger numbers at its "Ferryfield" base had reached ¼ of a million.
 During that time, the airline also inaugurated air ferry services between Scotland and Ireland and from/to the Midlands.
 This period also saw the launch of Silver Arrow, a London—Paris coach-air-coach/rail service, with the cross-Channel air portion operating between Lydd and Le Touquet.
 In 1957, Silver City accomplished its one-millionth Channel crossing.
 In summer 1958, Silver City's "Ferryfield" base recorded more aircraft movements than any other UK airport.
 That year, also marked the conclusion of Silver City's first decade of air ferry operations during which the airline operated more than 100,000 flights carrying over 200,000 vehicles and ¾ of a million passengers, with peak-day frequency exceeding 200.
 In 1959, Silver City took over sister airline Britavia's Handley Page Hermes fleet and Manston base.
 That year, the airline also began oil industry support flights in Libya.